Computing solutions to the congruence ${1^n + 2^n + \dotsb + n^n\equiv p \pmod{n}}$: Introduction

-Very often in the literature we find equations with ``few'' solutions whose search is a hard both from the theoretical and computational point of view.
-One of the best-known examples is possibly the so-called Erd\"{o}s-Moser Equation, $\sum_{i=1}^{m-1}i^n =m^n$, for which it has been proved that there only exists the trivial solution $1^1+2^1=3^1$ if $m<1.485×10^{9321155}$ \cite{BUT}.
-Another famous examples are Giuga's Conjecture \cite{GIU}, that states that there is no composite $n$ such that $\sum_{i=1}^{n-1}i^n \equiv -1 \pmod{n}$ and that has been verified up to $10^{13800}$ \cite{96} or Lehmer's Totient Problem asking if there exists any composite number $n$ such that $\varphi(n) \mid (n-1)$ and having no solution smaller than $10^{22}$ or with less than 14 prime divisors \cite{co}.
-If we have a look at equations with ``few'' known solutions, we can mention $\sum_{p \mid N}\frac{1}{p}-\frac{1}{N} \in \mathbb{N}$ for which only 12 solutions are known (the so-called Giuga numbers, sequence A007850 in OEIS) or $\sum_{p \mid N}\frac{1}{p}+\frac{1}{N} =1$ having only 8 known solutions (the Primary pseudoperfect numbers \cite{BUT}, sequence A054377 in OEIS).
+There exist many Diophantine equations with ``few'' known solutions, whose search is hard both from the theoretical and computational points of view.
+One of the best-known examples is given by the \emph{Erd\"{o}s--Moser equation} $\sum_{i=1}^{m-1}i^n =m^n$, for which it has been proved~\cite{BUT} that there is only a trivial solution $1^1+2^1=3^1$ when $m<1.485\cdot 10^{9321155}$.
+Other famous examples include \emph{Giuga's conjecture}~\cite{GIU} stating non-existence of composite numbers $n$ such that $\sum_{i=1}^{n-1}i^n \equiv -1 \pmod{n}$, which has been verified~\cite{96} for $n$ up to $10^{13800}$; and \emph{Lehmer's totient problem} asking for composite numbers $n$ such that $\varphi(n) \mid (n-1)$, which is shown to have no solutions below $10^{22}$ or with less than 14 prime divisors~\cite{co}.
+Among equations with ``few'' known solutions, we can mention $\sum_{p \mid N}\frac{1}{p}-\frac{1}{N} \in \mathbb{N}$ with only $12$ known solutions called \emph{Giuga numbers} (sequence \texttt{A007850} in the OEIS~\cite{OEIS}) and $\sum_{p \mid N}\frac{1}{p}+\frac{1}{N} =1$ with only $8$ known solutions (sequence \texttt{A054377} in the OEIS~\cite{OEIS}) called \emph{primary pseudoperfect numbers}~\cite{BUT}.

 In some cases, the search for new solutions to an equation only leads to the extension of the set of integers for which no solution is known.
 In other cases, theoretical and computational effort succeed in finding all the solutions.
-This is the case, for instance, of the equation $1^n + 2^n + \dotsb + n^n\equiv 19 \pmod{n}$ that we will show to have only 8 solutions, namely $\{ 1,2,6,19,38,114,798,34314\}$.
+This is the case, for instance, for the equation $1^n + 2^n + \dotsb + n^n\equiv 19 \pmod{n}$ that we will show to have exactly $8$ solutions, namely $\{ 1,2,6,19,38,114,798,34314\}$.